-We are pleased to offer recordings of the various webinars DAC has hosted for our members.
+We are pleased to offer recordings of the various webinars DAC has hosted.
 If you were unable to attend the webinars and would like to receive credit toward your membership retention, please register at the Webex link for each webinar and then email us so we can update your membership profile.

 Note that you will not receive credit if you view the webinar from another source, such as YouTube.

 Lean IT Governance is the leadership, organizational structures and streamlined processes to enable IT to work as a partner in sustaining and extending the organization’s ability to produce meaningful value for its customers.
 In this webinar Scott Ambler will address the following issues:

 What is IT Governance?
 Why Lean IT Governance?
 What is the Lean Governance mindset?
 Why do traditional governance strategies fail?
 How do you govern agile and lean delivery teams successfully?How do you govern the rest of IT in an effective manner?
 How does Lean IT Governance fit into your overall corporate governance strategy?

 IT portfolio management is the activity of identifying, organizing, and governing an organizations's various IT endeavours.
 IT endeavours include solution delivery projects, product development teams, business experiments (along the lines of a lean startup strategy), and even the operations of existing IT based solutions.
 In this webinar, Scott Ambler addresses these questions: What does it mean to take a Disciplined Agile approach to portfolio management?
 Why is this different from traditional portfolio management?
 How does portfolio management fit into your overall IT workflow?
 What does a Portfolio Manager do?
 What is the difference between portfolio management, program management, and solution delivery?
 What are some of the practices of portfolio management?
 What are the principles for Disciplined Agile portfolio management ?

 This webinar overviewed the workflow depicted on the poster.